NASA-SW-VnV/ikos/doc/INSTALL_RHEL_6.10.md

 Here are the steps to install IKOS and its dependencies on **[Red Hat Enterprise Linux 6.10](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux)**

-IKOS requires certain versions of gcc, cmake, boost, python and llvm that are newer than the ones available on the Red Hat Yum package manager.
+IKOS requires certain versions of gcc, cmake, boost and llvm that are newer than the ones available on the Red Hat Yum package manager.
 Hence the following describes the steps to bootstrap these dependencies on Red Hat.

 **Warning**: You will need **at least 10 Gb** of disk space and a **few hours**.